Mines-Little-Theatre/did-someone-say-lean/persist/queries/README.md

 ## `gigglesnort` table

-Associate a particular word (must include the substring "lean") with a particular message.
+Associate a particular word (must be lowercase and include the substring "lean") with a particular message.
 The message MAY be cryptic as hell.